gregl83/redis-commands/README.md

 #### PLLEN key plist [plist ...]

-Returns the length of the plist(s) for a key.
-If key does not exist, it is interpreted as an empty plist and 0 is returned.
-An error is returned when the value stored at key is not a plist.
+Returns the lengths of the plist(s) for each key:plist.
+If key:list does not exist, it is interpreted as an empty plist and 0 is returned.
+An error is returned when the value stored at key:plist is not a list.

 **Time complexity**